eye-fly/Natural-Language-Processing-project/README.md

 # LLM Bomb Defusal

 A text-based implementation of "Keep Talking and Nobody Explodes" with LLM-powered agents.
 This project demonstrates two language model agents collaborating to solve a bomb defusal puzzle—one agent acts as the Defuser (who can see the bomb but not the manual), and the other as the Expert (who has the manual but can't see the bomb).
-The main focus of the project is to design a communication scheme so that communication between agents is efficient.
+The main focus of the project is to design a communication scheme that enables efficient information exchange between agents, simulating a natural conversation as in the original game.

 ## Project Overview